Pros and Cons of QNUPS

 Tax-efficient

-QNUPS offer some significant tax advantage over traditional pension schemes.
-Firstly, there is no limit on the amount you can contribute, unlike UK pensions which have an annual contribution cap.
+QNUPS offer some significant tax advantages over traditional pension schemes.
+Firstly, unlike UK pensions with an annual contribution cap, there is no limit on the amount you can contribute.
 Secondly, once the assets are within the QNUPS, they can grow free of UK Capital Gains Tax, and withdrawals can also be made tax-free.
 Additionally, QNUPS allow for inheritance tax planning, meaning that your loved ones may receive your pension funds free of inheritance tax.

 Flexibility